 Beyond Tomorrow Downtown Plan

 Welcome to the Beyond Tomorrow Downtown Plan page where you will find regular updates on the project.
 The Beyond Tomorrow Downtown Plan is a comprehensive development plan for the downtown Manhattan area.
 It will replace the Downtown Tomorrow Plan, which was adopted in 2000 and has been successfully completed for several years.
-The new plan is expected to be adopted in 2024 (see timeline below).
+The new plan is expected to be adopted in 2024 (see timeline below) and is being lead by the Downtown Plan Steering Committee.

 September 12: City Commission Work Session